2lidarsector/AimLock/README.md

-what is aimlock?
+#What is AimLock?

 AimLock is code for a universal first person Roblox Lua Aimbot, ESP, Fly and Noclip cheat.